 Here are three examples that explain what is Capitalization rate:

 - Harry is an investor who is looking to buy an investment property for himself.
 He recalls that the Capitalization rate is an effective measurement in assessing real estate properties.
 Harry finds three properties and inspects them thoroughly.
 He takes into consideration their respective expenses, their annual income, and their overall market value.
-After doing his calculations to get the Capitalization rate, he realizes that the one property offers a substantially greater percentage of the capitalization rate than the others.
+After doing his calculations to get the Capitalizations rate, he realizes that the one property offers a substantially greater percentage of the capitalization rate than the others.
 He chooses that property.

 - Jason wants to buy an investment property for himself as well.
 He isn’t fond of taking in a property that has a high risk involved for certain complications.
 Finally, he finds three properties he is interested in.
-He gets all the information about the said properties and calculates the capitalization rates.
+He gets all the information about the said properties and calculates the capitalizations rates.
 He finds out that one of the properties have a greater capitalization rate than the other ones.
 He chooses that property instead of the others because of the low risk involved.
-The higher the capitalization rate, the lower is the risk involved.
+The higher the capitalizations rate, the lower is the risk involved.

 - An investor wants to buy a new investment property for himself.
 He checks out two properties in two different geographical locations.
 One of the properties is located in a highly coveted suburban region, while the other one is in a run-down part of the city.
 The property in the highly coveted suburban regions shows a low cap rate, whereas it has a high market value.
 On the other hand, the property located in the run-down part of the city shows a high cap rate with a low market value.
 There are risks involved in both properties.
 Now, it is up to the investor to decide which property he wants, based on various factors and not just the Capitalization rate.
 But it can be used to give the whole thing a head-start.

 Basic Formula for capitalization rate: